nodejscn/node-api-cn/process/process_nexttick_callback_args.md

 }
 ```

-*Note*: the next tick queue is completely drained on each pass of the
+*Note*: The next tick queue is completely drained on each pass of the
 event loop **before** additional I/O is processed.
 As a result,
 recursively setting nextTick callbacks will block any I/O from
 happening, just like a `while(true);` loop.